khancon/HealthHacks2019/README.md

 # HealthHacks2019

-Our team met Saturday morning at VCU; and thought up several possible problems to tackle.
+Our team met Saturday morning at VCU and thought up several possible problems to tackle.

 A big issue in healthcare is that there is little to efficient follow up for patients on a daily basis post surgery.
 To solve this issue, our team came up with creating a simple form that patients can fill out on a daily basis recording how they feel and such.
 We built the form using Django (in Python), which automatically saves the data in "Models" (can be thought of as tables in a relational database).
 We then added code that will help to export the data in these back-end models into csv files, which will be put through an end-to-end machine learning pipeline to help analyze the data.